-This set of instructions on how to make a Barn Door kite assumes you know absolutely nothing about kite making.
+This set of instructions on how to make a barn door kite assumes you know absolutely nothing about kite making.
 You might already have some

 of the simple tools and materials required.

-When you have successfully made and flown the Dowel Diamond, move up to this Barn Door for more of a challenge!
+When you have successfully made and flown the Dowel Diamond, move up to this Dowel Barn Door for more of a challenge!

 Anything you don't have is easily bought.
 If not exactly what I used, then at least something pretty similar.

-The Dowel Barn Door is a fairly large tail-less design based on the traditional American kite.
-However, it will still fit into nearly all road vehicles, ready to fly.
-Either just in front of the rear seat, or flat in the trunk (boot).
+The Dowel Barn Door is a fairly large tailless design based on the traditional American kite.
+However, it will still fit into nearly all road vehicles, ready to fly—either just in front of the rear seat or flat in the trunk (boot).

 Setting up on the flying field is just a matter of attaching the bow-line toggle to put some curve into the horizontal spar.
 Then the flying line is attached to the bridle.